-According to the government statistics, as of January 2021, there are 76,658 Estonian e-residents from 173 different countries.
+According to the government statistics, as of November 2021, there are 84,861 Estonian e-Residents from 173 different countries.
 Together, these people have started over 13 000 Estonian companies.
-People from Ukraine, Germany, and Russia have founded the biggest number of companies in Estonia as e-residents.
+People from Ukraine, Germany, and Russia have founded the biggest number of companies in Estonia as e-Residents.

-Of those 77 thousand people, only 13% of the e-residents are women.
+Of those 85 thousand people, only 13% of the e-Residents are women.
 The other 87% are men.
 This suggests that men have been more interested in this program so far.
 The 2 most popular age groups from both sexes are 26 to 35, and 46 to 45.